Carlin Hartman

-Carlin Hartman (born August 14, 1972) is a basketball coach who currently is the Associate head coach at Florida.
+Carlin Hartman (born August 14, 1972) is a basketball coach who currently is the associate head coach at Florida.

+Career

 He is a 1990 graduate of Grand Island Senior High School in Grand Island, NY.
 As a senior, he was an Honorable Mention McDonald's All-American.
 He attended Tulane University from 1991–1994 and was on the Metro Conference All-Freshman Team in 1991 and All-Conference Honorable Mention in 1994.
 Hartman was the 6th man on Tulane teams that made the NCAA tournament in 1992 and 1993.
 Those teams upset higher seeded St. John's and Kansas State, respectively.

 Hartman finished his career at Tulane 6th all time in steals and 10th in scoring and rebounds.
 In February 2011, Hartman was named to Tulane's All-Decade Team (1990s), part of the Green Wave's celebration of 100 years of basketball.
 Hartman collected 1,180 points and 538 rebounds during his career at Tulane.
 Hartman was inducted into the Tulane Hall of Fame along with his 91–92 team as part of the 2020 induction class.
+In September 2023, Hartman was inducted on his own individual merits into the Tulane Hall of Fame for a second time.

+Hartman was named to the inaugural class of his hometown’s Grand Island HS Athletics Hall of Fame in 2024.

 Hartman was drafted by the Rapid City Thrillers of the Continental Basketball Association, where he earned All-Rookie honors in 1995.